Shopify/Klint/docusaurus/docs/3-functions/paths/beginContour.md

 - Multiple contours can be created within a single shape
 - Must be closed with `endContour()` or will be automatically closed by `endShape()`
 - Perfect for creating complex shapes like letters, donuts, or decorative patterns
-- Works with any combination of straight lines and curves